31 March 2015

 After all, in a perfect world I’d just talk about how the anthology is all the things I mentioned above: strong, well written, and intriguing.
 Inside are a number of writers I downright worship. . . a stellar collection of high caliber writing.

 —David S. Atkinson, “InReview: Choose Wisely,” InDigest, 30 April 2015

-Entry filed under: Anthology.
-Tags: Aimee Bender, Alisha M. Attella, Amber Sparks, Amelia Gray, Amina Gautier, Andrea Kneeland, Bonnie ZoBell, Cat Rambo, Damien Angelica Walters, Diane Cook, Ellen Birkett Morris, Emily Slaney, Gwen Beatty, Heather Lindsley, Holly Lopez, Janet Shell Anderson, Jennifer Pelland, Jessica McHugh, Joani Reese, Joyce Carol Oates, Kathy Fish, Kelly Luce, Lindsay Hunter, Mary Miller, Marytza K. Rubio, Meg Tuite, Mesha Maren, Molly Laich, Nisi Shawl, Quill Shiv, Rachel Swirsky, Rebecca Jones-Howe, Sidney Archer, Tina Connolly, Tina May Hall, xTx.
+Entry filed under: Anthology, Fiction.
+Tags: Aimee Bender, Alisha M. Attella, Amber Sparks, Amelia Gray, Amina Gautier, Andrea Kneeland, Bonnie ZoBell, Cat Rambo, Damien Angelica Walters, Diane Cook, Ellen Birkett Morris, Emily Slaney, Gwen Beatty, Heather Lindsley, Holly Lopez, Janet Shell Anderson, Jennifer Pelland, Jessica McHugh, Joani Reese, Joyce Carol Oates, Kathy Fish, Kelly Luce, Lindsay Hunter, Mary Miller, Marytza K. Rubio, Meg Tuite, Mesha Maren, Molly Laich, Nisi Shawl, Quill Shiv, Rachel Swirsky, Rebecca Jones-Howe, Sidney Archer, Tina Connolly, Tina May Hall, women up to no good, xTx.